HISTORICAL

 DESCRIPTION

 “The Spy and the Devil” is an account of Baron William de Ropp, a Baltic German aristocrat who was MI6’s top secret agent in Nazi Germany from 1931 to 1939.
 He had direct access to Hitler and an inside track on the Nazi regime and its objectives, and his reports back to Britain shaped British policy toward Germany in a pivotal period of history.
-The story of Bill de Ropp, as he was known, has never been published before: this book offers an insider’s view of this outstandingly effective but enigmatic British spy.
+The story of Bill de Ropp, as he was known, has never been published before.
+This book offers an insider’s view of this outstandingly effective but enigmatic British spy.

 Sponsored By: Harper Dolman & West Insurance Ltd